kyberdrb/Linux_tutorials/ARCH_INSTALLATION_GUIDE.md

 Update packages:

+	pacman -Syy

+Install updates

-	pacman -Syyuu
+        pacman -Syu
 	# If it will prompt you to install packages press 'y' and then <Enter>

-Install yaourt to be able install packages from AUR.
-Installation of yaourt is not necessary, but sometimes it makes life much easier.

 The "seblu" repository contains precompiled Virtualbox Extension Pack (virtualbox-ext-oracle)